ChandradithyaJ/Sankalp/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](./LICENSE.md) file for details.

 ## Contact

-If you have questions, feedback, or need assistance, please contact us at TODO...
+If you have questions, feedback, or need assistance, please contact us either on the contact us page or over this repository.

 ---